 Can I buy a house with a friend?

-With rising property selling prices in Scotland, it can be tricky to save up the money necessary to buy a house or flat on your own.
+It can be tricky to save up the money necessary to buy a house or flat on your own.
 This may have led you to consider buying a home with a friend – David Lauder from ESPC Mortgages takes a closer look at the process of getting a mortgage with a friend.

 One question being asked more frequently is can I get a mortgage with my friend?
 The short answer is yes.
 Basically, applying with a friend is similar to a normal application process and very similar to an unmarried couple buying together.